 (i) Real-Time Load Obligation – Each Market Participant shall have for each settlement interval a Real-Time Load Obligation for energy at each Location equal to the MWhs of load, where such MWhs of load shall include External Transaction sales and shall have a negative value, at that Location, adjusted for unmetered load and any applicable internal bilateral transactions which transfer Real-Time load obligations.

 (ii) Real-Time Generation Obligation – Each Market Participant shall have for each settlement interval a Real-Time Generation Obligation for energy at each Location.
-The Real-Time Generation Obligation shall equal the MWhs of energy, where such MWhs of energy shall have positive value, provided by Generator Assetsand External Transaction purchases at that Location.
+The Real-Time Generation Obligation shall equal the MWhs of energy, where such MWhs of energy shall have positive value, provided by Generator Assets, Settlement Only Distributed Energy Resource Aggregations, Demand Response Distributed Energy Resource Aggregations, and External Transaction purchases at that Location.

 (iii) Real-Time Adjusted Load Obligation – Each Market Participant shall have for each settlement interval a Real-Time Adjusted Load Obligation at each Location equal to the Real-Time Load Obligation adjusted by any applicable energy related internal Real-Time bilateral transactions at that Location.